digime/digime-sdk-nodejs/guides/push-data-overview.md

 // This will kick start the authorization process.
 ```

-NOTE: Please have in mind that sourceType needs to be set to push only if you want to push data to provider.
-Currently this is only supported for Medmij.
-If sourceType is set to push we will show only services that are eligible for push to provider flow.
+NOTE: Please keep in mind that sourceType needs to be set to push only if you intend to push data to a provider.
+Currently, this is only supported for Medmij.
+If sourceType is set to push, only services eligible for the push-to-provider flow will be displayed.

 ### Redirect the user

-From the step above, you will have received a URL to which you can redirect your users to to start the authorization process.
-Don't forget to also store the code verifier against this user as you'll need it later!
+From the previous step, you will have received a URL to which you can redirect your users to begin the authorization process.
+Don't forget to store the code verifier associated with this user, as you'll need it later!

-An authorization URL should look something like:
+An authorization URL should look something like this:

 ```
 https://api.digi.me/apps/saas/authorize?code=<code>